dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.1.1
+- New:     is_thinkuphome() function added back to theme.
+Renamed to thinkup_check_ishome.

 Version 1.1.0
 - Removed: All Think Up Themes widgets removed.
 Emergency update to correct "unexpected T_FUNCTION" error.
 Widgets will be added back in later version.